dataloop-ai/dtlpy-documentation/swagger_rest_api/02_swagger_ui_api_guide.md

 Filters can be used to specify diferent criteria that can be used to more accurately search for the information you want to find.
 In the image below, you can see how to input the Dataset ID and a specific Query.
 ![image](https://user-images.githubusercontent.com/58508793/218518081-65d657d6-a4c2-4443-8046-e1791b0fa2cd.png)

-There are a lot more requests you can use in the [Dataset section of the API](https://gate.dataloop.ai/api/v1/docs/#/Datasets).
-Each request has a short description which will let you know what functionality it has.
-Feel free to explore and try out other Dataset API requests.

-## Projects
+As you can observe in the Response Body, the "Creatures" Dataset has a total of 1132 Items.
+You can also observe that various other pieces of information can be found in the Response Body.

-### Example: GET Projects List
+### Example 3: GET a list of Projects

 Let's get started with an example of a basic API request.
 Go ahead and scroll down until you find the "Projects" section.